ashishmathai02/Theyyam-as-Environmental-Theater/README.md

 # Theyyam-as-Environmental-Theater
-Walk thorugh the experience for understanding different steps included in the Theyyam ritual.
+Walk thorugh the experience for understanding different steps in the Theyyam ritual.